 Who is HOO, and what is EGG?

 HOOSEGG is the dream that Philip Shaw has been working towards for nearly 60 years.
-In 2015, he made the decision to transfer the ownership and management of Philip Shaw Wines to his sons, Damian and Daniel.
+In 2015, he made the decision to transfer the management of Philip Shaw Wines to his sons, Damian and Daniel.

 "I wanted time to fulfill my dream - to make small parcels of wine that can stand amongst the finest wines from anywhere.
 This reflects my philosophy on wine making: select an exceptional site and the right varieties.
 Marry the vineyard and the winemaking.
 Every wine should be placed on it's own canvas and not replicate others.
 You should be guiding the direction of the wine, not controlling it, always challenging the achievements.
 In style, I want to make wines that are elegant, vibrant, varietal, intense and complex."

 To do this Philip has established a small winery, utilising parcels of select fruit from the Koomooloo vineyard which he established 30 years ago, state-of-the-art winemaking equipment, the best new oak - and all the lessons learned making wine over the past 60 years.

 This new venture is called HOOSEGG.
 Why?
 Well, the ‘HOO’ is Philip - to avoid any confusion with Philip Shaw Wines - and the ‘EGG’ is to symbolize ‘a new beginning’

 But the story goes back a long way - in 1989 he planted Koomooloo Vineyard in the Orange Region, selling the grapes until he moved permanently to Orange in 2004.

 "My original plan was to sell the grapes for 12 years to allow the vineyard to mature before making my own wine - it took a bit longer, 15 years", he laughs.